-Twenty-four teachers from Busan, South Korea will spend three days at Lynchburg College observing the Governor’s School for Math, Science, and Technology.
+Twenty-four teachers from Busan, South Korea will spend three days at University of Lynchburg observing the Governor’s School for Math, Science, and Technology.
 About 160 of the state’s top high school students are studying the computer as a tool, water as a scarce resource, and the science of strength, among other topics.

 The Korean teachers are here to learn more about teaching gifted students.
 They will sit in on classes in the morning and then spend each afternoon with a class that has developed a special presentation for them.
 The afternoon classes begin at 1:15 p.m. in Hopwood Hall Auditorium.
 The class presentations are: